JCSDA/spack-stack/project_charter.md

 Since official updates require coordination across all platforms, the timeline for these installs must be more generous than for test installs.

 ## Lifetime of spack-stack installations
-Regular, full releases of spack-stack are made every three months around end of February, May, August, November.
+Regular, full releases of spack-stack are made every three months around the end of February, May, August, and November.

 spack-stack developers are committed to maintaining a rolling stock of the last four releases, i.e. one year's worth of spack-stack releases.
 Under special circumstances (e.g. operational implementations that require long-term support, long-running official retrospectives), selected releases may be kept longer.